rackerlabs/support-how-to/content/cloud-dns/nslookup-checking-dns-records-on-windows.md

     Name:    rackspace.co.uk
     Address:  212.64.133.165

-### Checking When a Cached Record Will Expire
+### Check when a cached record will expire

-DNS uses caching, this reduces the load on authoritative name servers but means that sometimes records can be out of date.
+DNS uses caching, which reduces the load on authoritative name servers but means that sometimes records can be out of date.
 If the authoritative and non-authoritative answers differ, this means you will have a cached response from the resolver name server you are using.
 The